 Working on visual design and front-end development at Dial Media Group as part of a team with brands including P&O, Siemens, British Gas and Dyno-Rod.
 Our team was bought out by Flipside Group and we went on to build websites and intranets for large, well known brands including Visa, BlackBerry and General Dynamics.

-Gaining exceptional graphic design training from our Creative Director Steve Neaves, I was delighted my creative skills helped win the pitch to build and maintain one of Japan's most prestigious video game companies.
-Together with Matt Isaacs we also created the front-end code for the main website as well as all the micro websites (e.g. Monster Hunter and Street Fighter offers) often adopting pair programming techniques.
+I was prevelaged to help lead the design [Capcom homepage] and win the pitch to build and maintain one of Japans most prestigious video game companies.
+As well as the creative and together with Matt Isaacs we also created the front-end code for the main website as well as all the micro websites for mobile and desktop (e.g. Monster Hunter and Street Fighter in Europe).

-Working collaboratively with the Creative Director we adopted a design influenced by Flat Design [wiki] with hints of Web 2.0 to bring the designs to life and win the pitch to build the intranet for Visa.
-I then worked on my own to create all the front-end code and then helped to build the back end functionality with Mike Severs who built the complex user interactions.
+Working under the guidance of Creative Director we adopted a design influenced by Flat Design with hints of Web 2.0 to bring the designs to life and win the pitch to build the intranet for Visa.
+I then worked on my own to create all the front-end code and then helped to build the back end PHP functionality.
+View Photoshop sample 1, sample 2.

-A truly digital project for BlackBerry I was involved in building both the design and PHP of the micro site and the UI design of the large touch screen interface that scaled up in size using jQuery Mobile.
+A truly digital project for BlackBerry I was involved in both the design and build of both the micro site and the quiz on a large touch screen interface that scaled up in size using jQuery Mobile.
 As part of a development team I was involved with both the design and the front-end build alongside .NET programmer Chris Rose who programmed the quiz backend.